 These programs are targeted and tailored to small businesses and start-ups, so are designed with your needs in mind.
 You can keep track of your cashflow, the lifeblood of any fledgling business, check tax and expenses and send invoices.

 4. Email and phone communications

 With a myriad of communication methods now available, for many modern businesses traditional phone and communication systems are either no longer up to the task, or are simply not cost-effective.

 There’s no denying the importance of email to any small business, but while in the past setting up an email system would involve the cost of a server and software licenses, the cloud can offer a low-cost alternative with no hardware or software required.
 Both Microsoft’s Office 365 (which offers Exchange Online) and Google’s Gmail offer far greater scalability and flexibility than server-based solutions.
 Employees can access email from anywhere on the go and work collaboratively and for business owners there’s the benefits of no server maintenance and lower costs as well as easier disaster recovery.

 And it’s the same story when it comes to phone systems.
 Unlike static phone systems that are tied to your desk, cloud services such as Ring Central offer an inclusive communication solution that can link multiple locations, employees and customers on one integrated system.

 As more and more businesses have remote and global workforces, a move to the cloud could improve your staff communication – both with each other and customers.
 Calls to the office can be re-directed to you or a suitable employee, and all employees can use any of their own internet enabled devices while retaining their work number.

-RingCentral offers a complete business communications solution based in the cloud.
+This article has been written in association with RingCentral, which offers a complete business communications solution based in the cloud.